 Even if you're pursuing data visualization as a personal interest, learning from an expert can significantly streamline your journey.
 Enrolling in a class will spare you the hassle of sifting through numerous free resources to find what you need, which can be quite overwhelming.
 Instead, you'll receive hands-on guidance with plenty of opportunities to ask questions (no frantic Google search necessary).

-Doable in under a week, these classes slot easily into a busy schedule and are available both online and in person.
+Doable in under a week, these classes slot easily into a busy schedule and are available both online and in-person.
 Many classes take just one day; others allow you to spread your training into several shorter sessions.
 However, because short courses have a limited time allowance, they tend to focus more on technical skills than soft skills that are just as relevant to data.

-Most live classes deal with beginner topics, making them ideal for hobbyists.
+Most live classes cover beginner topics, making them ideal for hobbyists.
 However, plenty of short classes treat advanced topics like advanced chart types and techniques.
 As a result, short classes are a great way to level up or learn niche skills for a specific project.
 In addition to making it easier to learn new skills, short courses also offer an affordable, low-stress environment where aspiring professionals can take data visualization for a test drive before committing to a more intensive training program.
 For the same reasons, taking a short introduction course can also help you prepare for success in a certificate course.

 Certificates and Bootcamps (For Comprehensive Career Preparation)